ThomasADuffy/Heres-Waldo-Capstone-3/README.md

   - [Datasets sources](#datasets-sources)

 # **Introduction**
 This Project is based off of my a preliminary project which can be found [here](https://github.com/ThomasADuffy/Whos-Waldo-Capstone-2).
-Please read it before continuing to get a full scope of my images.
+Please read it before continuing to get a full scope of my process and work.

+For this project I utilized a CNN to scan through a fed in image utilizing the sliding window technique to find Waldo.
+After creating this

 Readme WIP!
 Please wait!, Feel free to contact me with more information!